 Nobody cares.

-We always hear about how prices are too high, the little guy's being gouged here and there.
+We always hear about how prices are too high.

-Senator Barack Obama, uh, and another potential Democrat 2008 presidential contender, the Breck Girl, North Carolina Senator John Edwards will speak to activists from one of Walmart's most vociferous union back critics today as debate over Walmart becomes increasingly political, becomes increasingly political, it can't become more increasingly political.
+Senator Barack Obama and another potential Democrat 2008 presidential contender, the Brett Girl, North Carolina Senator John Edwards, will speak to activists from one of Walmart's most vociferous union-backed critics today as debate over Walmart becomes increasingly political.

 It already has reached its peak.

-Washington-based Wakeup Walmart.com, created by the United Food and Commercial Workers Union, said that Obama and Edwards will address the group's supporters on two national Conference calls that'll launch a six-week campaign targeting Walmart stores.
+Washington-based wakeupwalmart.com, created by the United Food and Commercial Workers Union, said that Obama and Edwards will address the group's supporters on two national conference calls that will launch a six-week campaign targeting Walmart stores right smack dab in the middle of Christmas.

 Democrats are going to attack a store that is cutting prices on toys for kids and flat panel TVs.

-Both sides use political campaign style tactics, including polling ads, blogs, direct mail, grassroots organizing, and strategic war rooms.
+Both sides use political campaign-style tactics, including polling, ads, blogs, direct mail, grassroots organizing, and strategic war rooms.

-Wake up Walmart enlisted several potential Democratic presidential candidates, other than Obama and Edwards for a series of rallies in Iowa this summer.
+Wake Up Walmart enlisted several potential Democratic presidential candidates other than Obama and Edwards for a series of rallies in Iowa this summer.

 And I guess Obama and Edwards saw what they were missing and decided they had to get on board, so they've now joined the movement.

-70% of conservative and moderate.
+70% of conservative and moderate what is that?

 About 12 people?

-Wake up Walmart said Obama and Edwards will be speaking out and calling on Walmart to put families first.
+Wake Up Walmart said Obama and Edwards will be speaking out and calling on Walmart to put families first.

-Um but uh I don't know, I'm blue in the face.
+I'm blue in the face.

 And it's the strangest thing.

-You know, I I could understand it if uh if Walmart was marking up prices at twenty percent above retail, and if they were gouging seasoned citizens for drugs and the dog food they have to choose between and all that, but they are um doing just the opposite.
+You know, I can understand it if Walmart was marking up prices at 20% above retail, and if they were gouging seasoned citizens for drugs and the dog food they have to choose between and all that.

 There are no unhappy consumers at Walmart.